bebaek/tt2hist/README.md

 - Tested with MS Visual C++ Express 2010.
 Both 32- and 64-bit work.

-- As in many other scientific software, this was written in C++ for a performance reason.
+- As in many other scientific programs, this was written in C++ for a performance reason.
 Parallel computing could be the next step to improve this further.